linchpin/mesh/readme.txt

 = 1.2.5.4 =

+### Fixes

 - Fixed over zealous sanitization
-- Fixed missing integration folder on .org
+- Fixed missing integration folder on wordpress.org
+- Fixed an issue with not allowing you to reset section/column titles
+- Added better support for WordPress Export / Import tools

 = 1.2.5.3 =